MBTA Transit Police

 Please report incidents by calling 617-222-1212 or by contacting the Boston Area Rape Crisis Center.

-Request a Transit Police Department Report
+Transit Police Department Reports

 If you would like to request a copy of an MBTA Transit Police Department report, please send a written request to: